 Although you might assume that a career in software development will require moving to Silicon Valley and getting entrenched in the “boys only” environment, fighting against gender bias for the next few years, that’s definitely not required.
 Software developers are needed at all types of companies, big and small.
 In addition, software developers can work remotely, so you don’t have to move to a tech hub like Silicon Valley to find work.
 In fact, 89 percent of software developers in the U.S. work somewhere other than Silicon Valley.

-Which brings us to the next point: Software developers can work remotely.
-In 2015, about 300,000 full-time employees in computer science jobs in the U.S. worked from home at least part of the time.
-And that’s a job perk they insist upon: A 2017 survey found 53 percent of programmers ranked remote work as one of the most important benefits, ranking it higher than health care, work hours and professional development.
+If you’re wondering, “is software development a good career?”
+The answer is yes, especially if you appreciate the opportunity to work from anywhere, as many software developers work remotely.
+In 2021, it was revealed that more than 4.7 million people were working remotely at least half the time in the United States..
+And that’s a job perk they insist upon: A 2020 survey found 73 percent of programmers ranked remote work as one of the most important benefits, ranking it higher than health care, work hours and professional development.

 In addition, the field is constantly changing, with dozens of programming languages being used, and emerging technologies like AI, blockchain, progressive web apps (PWAs), low-code development and cybersecurity all poised to create more jobs.
 Start a career in software development, and you won’t be bored—you’ll be constantly keeping up…which probably explains why “willingness to learn” is the number one criteria when hiring developers.

-Obviously, all the reasons given above are equally applicable to men who are considering a software development career—not just women.
+Obviously, all the reasons given above are equally applicable to men who are considering various software development jobs—not just women.
 Who wouldn’t want a good-paying job in a fast-growing field with a low barrier to entry and plenty of flexibility and challenge?
-But for women who are still under-represented in the field, at only 18 percent of software developers in the U.S., more encouragement is needed.
+But for women who are still under-represented in the field, at only 25.1 percent of software developers in the U.S., more encouragement is needed.
 And we need to look to the future.
 We need women in software development now so our daughters will have mentors in the field when they grow up.
-They will see other women succeeding, and know they can too.
-And then we can finally kiss that gender disparity good-bye for good.
+They will see other women succeeding, and know they can, too.